-Beth Hassel and Jonathan Yates.
+Beth Hassel and Mark Scott.

 We are particularly interested in creating dialogue among students who are open to exploring relationships, who see the college experience as an opportunity to learn not only about things, but themselves, each other, and how all of these relate to God.

 More specifically, the Faith and Reason Learning Community will explore:

 - the student's approach to the meaning of life